For life in every form, here was created Banff and Lake Louise. This place is alive. ARE YOU?”

 While it’s panoramic mountain views make it feel like you’re a million miles from civilization (in the best possible way), Sunshine Village is actually a quick 15-minute drive from Downtown Banff.
 Comprised of three mountains and countless runs for all ages and abilities, Sunshine Village is some of the best skiing and snowboarding you can find anywhere in the world!
 Sitting right on the continental divide, this family-friendly resort gets some of the most beautiful powder you will ever see – upwards of 9 meters a season!

-With 3,300 skiable acres and 12 modern high-speed lifts (including Canada’s only heated chairlift), Sunshine Village is the perfect place for your family to spend the day shredding the slopes while spending time in Banff!
+With 3,300 skiable acres and 12 modern high-speed lifts (including Canada’s only heated chairlift), Sunshine Village is the perfect place for your family to experience the classic Canadian winter by shredding the slopes!

 One of the most beautiful displays of nature you’ll ever see, groundwater spills out of the rocks at Johnston Canyon, forming breathtaking frozen waterfalls.
 Beginner hikers and families are welcome to explore the very accessible lower falls trail, while those looking to see the big ice will want to trek up to the higher viewpoint at the upper falls.